- Itemized Deductions

 Check with the organization to which you made the donation.
 The organization should be able to provide you with verification of its charitable status.

-Use our online search tool Exempt Organizations Select Check to see if an organization is eligible to receive tax-deductible contributions (Publication 78 data).
-You can access Exempt Organizations Select Check on IRS.gov.
-Click on Tools then on Exempt Organizations Select Check.
+Use our online search tool at IRS.gov/TEOS to see if an organization is eligible to receive tax-deductible contributions (Publication 78 data).

-Boy Scouts, Boys and Girls Clubs of America, CARE, Girl Scouts, Goodwill Industries, Red Cross, Salvation Army, United Way, etc.
+Boy Scouts, Boys and Girls Clubs of America, CARE, Girl Scouts, Goodwill Industries, Red Cross, Salvation Army, and United Way.

 Fraternal orders, if the gifts will be used for the purposes listed under Gifts to Charity, earlier.